Product

 Pioneering Motorsport

 The role of motorsport is to inspire and develop technologies that can eventually be integrated into production cars.
 For example, Škoda Motorsport uses fully synthetic, fossil-free fuel in its Škoda Fabia RS Rally2.
 Developed by P1 Fuels, this fuel operates on a sustainable closed carbon cycle: it’s produced using CO₂ captured from the atmosphere or biomass.
 After powering race cars, this CO₂ is released back into the air, where it can be recaptured to produce more synthetic fuel.
-Motorsport and sustainability also converge in concept electric vehicles like the Enyaq RS Race, based on the production Enyaq Coupé RS, and the Vision Gran Turismo, designed for the Gran Turismo 7 game, with its design inspired by the 1100 OHC Spider (1957) racing car.
+Motorsport and sustainability also converge in concept electric vehicles like the Enyaq RS Race and the Vision Gran Turismo.
+The former is based on the production Enyaq Coupé RS and extensively incorporates biocomposite components made with mechanically processed flax fibres instead of traditional carbon fibres.
+These offer benefits such as lower production costs and a reduced environmental impact.
+Recycled materials, such as nylon and CO₂-neutral, biodegradable biopolymer fibres, were also used in the vehicle’s construction.

 Pioneering Motorsport

 The role of motorsport is to inspire and develop technologies that can eventually be integrated into production cars.
 For example, Škoda Motorsport uses fully synthetic, fossil-free fuel in its Škoda Fabia RS Rally2.
 Developed by P1 Fuels, this fuel operates on a sustainable closed carbon cycle: it’s produced using CO₂ captured from the atmosphere or biomass.
 After powering race cars, this CO₂ is released back into the air, where it can be recaptured to produce more synthetic fuel.
-Motorsport and sustainability also converge in concept electric vehicles like the Enyaq RS Race, based on the production Enyaq Coupé RS, and the Vision Gran Turismo, designed for the Gran Turismo 7 game, with its design inspired by the 1100 OHC Spider (1957) racing car.
+Motorsport and sustainability also converge in concept electric vehicles like the Enyaq RS Race and the Vision Gran Turismo.
+The former is based on the production Enyaq Coupé RS and extensively incorporates biocomposite components made with mechanically processed flax fibres instead of traditional carbon fibres.
+These offer benefits such as lower production costs and a reduced environmental impact.
+Recycled materials, such as nylon and CO₂-neutral, biodegradable biopolymer fibres, were also used in the vehicle’s construction.

 What the Future Holds